 Cafés and delis in Hamburg

-MalinaStories in the heart of Barmbek is a cozy place where you can unwind with a good piece of cake and a colorful fairy tale world that always surprises and inspires.
+MalinaStories in the heart of Barmbek is a cozy place where you can unwind with a good piece of cake.
 An old apothecary's counter offers plenty of space for their homemade cakes throughout the day, which are baked with many good ingredients and garnished with dried flowers often still warm from the oven in the display.
 From Tuesday to Saturday, a warm breakfast is available until 3 pm.
 On Sundays, MalinaStories offers their popular brunch étagère with lots of homemade treats.

 Hellbrookstraße 61 (Barmbek)